 Admission to the undergraduate program at IIIT-Delhi is based on criteria which use scores from entrance test(s), class XII, and other competitions.
 Details about the admission criteria and entrance test(s) whose scores are to be used, are announced through the admission prospectus each year.
-The minimum eligibility criteria for applying is that a candidate must have secured 80 percent or more marks in the aggregate and 80% or more in Mathematics in class XII from CBSE/ICSE/IB board or equivalent is eligible for applying to IIIT-D. Relaxation is given for category students, as specified in the prospectus.
+The minimum eligibility criteria for applying is that a candidate must have secured 80 percent or more marks in the aggregate and 80% or more in Mathematics in class XII from CBSE/ICSE/IB board or equivalent is eligible for applying to IIIT-Delhi.
+Relaxation is given for category students, as specified in the prospectus.
 Additional requirements for minimum eligibility for specific programs are also as specified in the prospectus.
-Candidates whose programs had been terminated at any other university/institute on disciplinary grounds are not eligible
+Candidates whose program had been terminated at any other university/institute on disciplinary grounds are not eligible for admission at IIIT-Delhi.